rharel/cpp-diamond-square/README.md

 ## Generating height-maps with diamond square

-This is a header-only C++ library implementing the [diamond square](https://en.wikipedia.org/wiki/Diamond-square_algorithm) for height-map generation.
+This is a header-only C++ library implementing the [diamond square](https://en.wikipedia.org/wiki/Diamond-square_algorithm) algorithm for height-map generation.

 ## Demo